Atharvasense/Demo/README.md

 # Demo
-This is the for education purpose only
+This is the for education purpose only.